brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ I would really encourage you to just try it out for a week, I got used to a light theme in a few days, and since than never wanted to go back.

-^ It's of course a little personal, I understand that; but remember: easier to read text, reduced cognitive load.
+^ It's of course a little personal, I understand that; but remember: easier to read text, reduces cognitive load.

 ^ To recap: